 Yield farming is a strategy that allows users to earn rewards by providing liquidity to decentralized finance protocols.

-Instead of passively holding crypto, users move assets between pools to maximize returns.
+Instead of passively holding crypto, you can move assets between pools to maximize returns.
 It’s more active than staking and often involves higher risk, but it can offer competitive yields when managed strategically.

 How it works:

-• In return, users receive a share of transaction fees or platform tokens.
+- In return, you receive a share of transaction fees or platform tokens.

 Yields are typically expressed as Annual Percentage Yields (APY) and can fluctuate daily.
 While top pools may offer double-digit returns, they come with risks like impermanent loss and smart contract vulnerabilities.